6 Benefits of Infrared Sauna Therapy

-I personally have an infrared sauna in my home from Sunlighten Saunas that I use frequently, but that may not be a practical option for everyone.
-If purchasing your own sauna is not an option, you can also receive treatments from natural spas that house their own infrared saunas, like Aruba SunSpa here in Austin, Texas.
+I personally have an infrared sauna in my home from Sunlighten Saunas that I use daily, but that may not be a practical option for everyone.
+If purchasing your own sauna is not an option, you can also receive treatments from natural spas that house their own infrared saunas.

 I recommend starting with 10-15-minute sessions at 100-130 degrees fahrenheit if you’re new to infrared saunas and slowly working your way up to 40 minute sessions.

 If an infrared sauna is not available, but you have access to a regular sauna, you can still achieve some degree of detoxification with 10-20 minute sessions at 190-200 degrees fahrenheit.